Nuni96/clipper-app/README.md

 -No notification when somebody answers users question

 # Steps to run application:
-1. Install node_modules in root directory by entering npm install in root directory
+1. Install node_modules in root directory by entering npm install in terminal (root directory)

 2. Set up local instance of MySQL Database
   - set up a local instance in MySQL Workbench